The ultimate collection of virtual manipulatives: polygons, number and algebra tiles, fraction bars, Tangram

 Travel through time and explore the greatest mathematicians and biggest mathematical discoveries in history.

 Explore the beautiful world of Origami and mathematics.
 Be amazed by stunning photographs, try our folding instructions, or learn about the mathematical background.

 This is an astounding mathematical story developed for Global Math Week.
 Join millions of students and teachers in learning about place value, infinity and p-adic numbers.

-When Alice falls down the rabbit hole, she discovers curious and wonderful mathematics: Pascal’s triangle on a colour changing floor, sequences of rabbit generations, and beautiful, never-ending fractals
+When Alice falls down the rabbit hole, she discovers a wonderful world of mathematics: Pascal’s triangle, sequences of rabbit generations, and beautiful, never-ending fractals.

 A weekly collection of fun and challenging exercises, designed to encourage young mathematicians to explore mathematics, written by bestselling author Simon Singh.